cureos/csmpfit/readme.md

 # Project Description

-A C# port of the C-based [mpfit Levenberg Marquardt solver](http://cow.physics.wisc.edu/~craigm/idl/cmpfit.html) at Argonne National Labs, including desktop .NET (2.0 and higher), .NET Standard 1.0 and 2.0 libraries.
+A C# port of the C-based [mpfit Levenberg Marquardt solver (Version 1.5)](http://cow.physics.wisc.edu/~craigm/idl/cmpfit.html) at Argonne National Labs, including desktop .NET (2.0 and higher), .NET Standard 1.0 and 2.0 libraries.

 # Credits
 *csmpfit* is based on the following IDL and C mpfit libraries: